tjquinno/helidon-demos/mp/helidon-labs-apps-metrics-quickstart-mp/README.md

            curl http://localhost:8080/greet
            curl http://localhost:8080/metrics | grep mpGets
            ```
-        2. Note the several lines of output for the new `allGets` timer (naturally, your values might be different):
+        2. Note the several lines of output for the new `mpGets` timer (naturally, your values might be different):
             ```list
             # HELP mpGets_seconds
             # TYPE mpGets_seconds summary